U.S. Department of Justice

 Abstract: Empirical work on auctions has found that bidders deviate from rational behavior under standard preferences in important ways.
-In the current paper, we investigate a range of these behaviors, including nonrational herding, auction fever, quasi-endowment effect, escalation of commitment, and irrational limited attention.
-Our innovations are to use new data from a field experiment on eBay and to examine the identifying assumptions of tests used in previous work.
-With these innovations, we now find that there is currently only limited evidence that bidders deviate from standard behavior in the field.
+In the current paper, we investigate a range of these behaviors, including nonrational herding, auction fever, quasi-endowment effect, and escalation of commitment.
+Our innovations are to more completely control for unobserved demand by using new data from a field experiment on eBay, and by making necessary modifications to tests used in previous work.
+With these innovations, we now find no evidence that these behaviors are important in the field.

 Abstract: Cassady (1967) describes the tactic of "fishing" for an opening bid, whereby an auctioneer calls out lower and lower amounts until an opening bid is eventually placed.
 The current study incorporates this behavior into an auctioneer's strategy set by considering the sale of an indivisible good via English ascending-price auction when the auctioneer cannot commit to a predetermined sequence of starting prices in advance.
 A key insight of the paper, which departs from McAfee and Vincent (1997) in a study of the second-price auction analogue of this game, is that the well-known strategy equivalence between the English auction and the second-price auction fails to extend to the sequential setting.
 This difference has important implications for the optimal starting-price path, giving rise to a Coase conjecture on the initial starting price.
 The well known revenue equivalence of the two auction formats in static settings is shown to extend to the sequential setting.
 A bidding outcome resembling "auction fever" as described by Cassady (1967) is explained within the model and serves to further highlight the differences between the two auction formats.